Dandush03/Microverse-JS-Capstone/README.md

 This is a very basic game, you need to avoid all does facing that are bouncing on the moon surface, mean while you have to collect as much stars as you can in order to get the higher score.

+When the game start you basically have only 3 option arrow Up, Left & Right

 ---

 ## Coming Soon